collagen

 Longer needles at 1mm or higher could cause damage and trauma at the deeper layers of skin while increasing risk of skin infection.

-In my opinion, the safest size I would recommend for others to use at home is up to 0.5mm as that is the minimum needed to effectively stimulate collagen.
+The safest size I would recommend for others to use at home is up to 0.5mm as that is the minimum needed to effectively stimulate collagen.

 Shorter needle lengths at 0.25mm are available but they are best for product absorption and mild exfoliation, not for collagen production needed to improve acne scars